ilpersi/BHBot/README.md

 It will still handle simple ads, the ones when one needs to wait for the close button to appear, but more complex ads (like the ones that require clicking on them) won't work.
 If this should slow down your bot too much (due to constant restarts and timeouts), disable the ads within the game settings.
+* Currently consuming of major consumables doesn't work since I didn't have the cue files at the release time of the bot.
+Average and minor consumables, however, work normally.
+If you require major consumables to work, you should screenshot them and create the cue files yourself (see the cues/ folder on how they look like).

 ## Author
 I, Betalord, am the original author of the bot.
 I have been using the bot until my character achieved level 165.
 On 29th